 Decomposition

-Decomposition represents an essential aspect of the ecosystem, allowing trees and other organic matter to break down into simpler substances, providing nutrients to the soil and fostering new plant growth.
+Decomposition is an essential part of the ecosystem, enabling trees and other organic matter to break down into simpler substances, providing nutrients to the soil and fostering new plant growth.
 However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards such as pruning.
-Acting quickly when dealing with trees in this state to prevent any potential safety hazards or damage to your property.
+We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards like pruning or trimming.
+It is important to act quickly when dealing with decomposing trees to avoid any potential safety hazards or property damage.

 The Life-Long Term of The Life of Tree Roots After the Trees are Cut